This information will help you get ready for your percutaneous (pur-kyoo-tay-nee-uhs) needle biopsy procedure at Memorial Sloan Kettering (MSK).

 You will be taken to the recovery room, where you will stay for up to 3 hours.
 Tell your nurse if you:

-You may shower the day after your procedure.
+- You may shower the day after your procedure.
 Remove the bandage before you shower.
-Replace with an adhesive bandage such as a Band-Aid® after your shower.
-Do not take a tub bath or submerge the area in water for 24 hours.
+Replace it with an adhesive bandage (Band-Aid®) after your shower.

-Call Your Radiology Doctor or Nurse if You Have:
+Call Your Interventional Radiology Doctor or Nurse if You Have: